Equine Science

 4 terms, non-solid 2 days/week (Mon & Thurs or Tues & Fri), 1 credit

-Prerequisites: Candidates must be in good academic standing having upheld the honor standards and have an assessment no lower than a B in any of the required prerequisites.
-Students must enroll and complete Equine Sculpture and Equine Veterinary Science.
+Prerequisites: Candidates must be in good academic standing having upheld the honor standards and have passed EQ700 Equine Science.
+Students must enroll and complete Equine Sculpture.

-Any senior enrolled in equine science and who are active members of Lancers or Equestriennes may choose to complete the requirements to graduate with honors in Equine Science.
-Candidates will be assigned an advisor appropriate for the discipline of their proposed projects, and will be awarded honors based on the determination of the Horsemanship Department faculty as a whole.
-In addition to riding time the course will include seminars conducted by guest speakers, time to work on independent studies, internship with horsemanship faculty, and additional activities.
-This is designed for equine science students to engage in a self-directed opportunity to research in more depth an area of equestrian study that interests them and to provide hands on experience in the area of interest.
-It is anticipated that as a student proceeds through their course, they will have an even greater appreciation for horses and develop the skills to keep learning from the horse.
-Your independent study is to be completed during one of the two weekly periods of Honors Seminars Equine Science class and your progress must be documented by your horsemanship advisor.
+Any senior enrolled in equine science and who are active members of an equestrian athletics program, or a member of a Mounted Honor Organization may choose to complete the requirements to graduate with honors in Equine Science.
+Candidates will be assigned an advisor appropriately for the discipline of their proposed projects and will be awarded honors based on the determination of the Horsemanship Department faculty.
+In addition to riding time the course will include time to work independently on their equine study, internship with horsemanship staff, and additional activities.
+This is designed for equine science students to engage in a self-directed opportunity to research in more depth an area of equestrian study that interests them and to provide hands on experience.

 Honors Project

-Students enrolled in Honors Seminars Equine Science class must be able to master the following levels: level 1 dressage test, stadium jumping set at three feet, and cross country jumping.
-Candidates must also be able to teach a class meeting the instructional standards set by CHA level 1.
-At the conclusion of the course, you need to submit a portfolio to showcase your work and to help to demonstrate your growth to the Honors in Equine Science panel.
+Students enrolled in Honors Seminars Equine Science class must be able to master the following: dressage test, stadium jumping, and cross country jumping.
+Candidates must also be able to teach a basic equine class with peer-on-peer review.
+At the conclusion of the course, you need to submit a portfolio to showcase your work and to help to demonstrate your growth in Honors in Equine Science.